-Anat Pick (2012) divides meat eaters into three categories, with an explicit gendered expression.
+Anat Pick divides meat eaters into three categories, with an explicit gendered expression.
 The categories are “the ‘defaulters’, who take what is and what ought to be as one and the same; the ‘new moralists’ … who portray the consumption of animal flesh as an enlightened and conscientious choice, sensitive to both the lives of animals and to the higher value of human culinary discernment; and ‘bravado eaters’ who insist on meat eating as an expression of manly superiority.”
 Sobal’s work had already illustrated how masculine dominance shaped food practices within marriage, drawing on a considerable literature in psychology, sociology, and anthropology that provided evidence for how “men’s food preferences dominate family food choices” (142) and provide a “patriarchal dividend” (Connell 25) that “both reflect and reproduce wider patterns of male dominance and female subordination (Sobal 142).
 There is no way, therefore, to explore the vegan or veganized body in these contexts without also exploring the shaping roles that gender plays in such relationships, and how gendered foods matter for building embodied identifications.
 As Sobel writes, “men and women ‘do gender’ by consuming gender appropriate foods.
-Meat, especially red meat is an archetypical masculine food.
+Meat, especially red meat, is an archetypical masculine food.
 Men often emphasize meat, and women often minimize meat, in displaying gender as individuals” (142).

 Accomplishing a gendered masculine identity through food involves acts demonstrating and celebrating autonomy in the face of other demands, with men eating what they want, not what they should.
-This leads to Wright’s (2015) finding that “Hegan” men feel a need to pass through the “masculine ritual” of cardiovascular disease and poor health to attain the right to adopt healthier plant-based diets.
+This leads to Wright’s finding in The Vegan Studies Project that “Hegan” men feel a need to pass through the “masculine ritual” of cardiovascular disease and poor health to attain the right to adopt healthier plant-based diets.
 So much of the “power, control and invincibility” (Samaritans) that men practice in the constant validation process of maintaining their masculinity comes at the expense of those who are most easily controlled and overpowered: animals.
-According to Sobal, “to eat in a masculine way is to eat meat, accomplishing maleness by the relict behaviour of eating animals that were (or at least could be) hunted” (138).
+According to Sobal, “to eat in a masculine way is to eat meat, accomplishing maleness by the relict behavior of eating animals that were (or at least could be) hunted” (138).

 And yet as Wright established, veganism is, for men in general, “depicted as impossible to maintain” (The Vegan Studies Project 108).
 There was a moment, specifically in American culture, pre-9/11, where a discursive space “opened for the negotiation of new, nonnormative masculinities that challenge our traditional understandings of what it means to be manly” (108).
 But Wright’s analysis of media and popular culture texts of the two decades either side of the 9/11 attacks convincingly depicts a backlash against vegetarianism and veganism as threats to established forms of masculinity, that the ‘War on Terror’ successfully defended in its mission to reinstate patriarchal white male privilege as the dominant global operating system.
 Quoting numerous sources, Wright articulates how challenges to these entrenched “eating identities” (Parkinson, Twine, and Griffin) as formative of the larger gendering of identities, in their positions as either shoring up or challenging patriarchal structures, manifested as “a profound denunciation of vegetarian and vegan diets as indicators of weakness, ethnicity, and femininity, all of which have been constructed as threats to a traditional ‘American’ way of life” (Wright, The Vegan Studies Project 114).
-As such, the fifteen years or so following 9/11 were, for Wright, characterised by situating male veganism “within a space that exists by its virtue of its increasingly misogynist overdetermination of its difference from a veganism practiced by women” (155).
+As such, the fifteen years or so following 9/11 were, for Wright, characterized by situating male veganism “within a space that exists by its virtue of its increasingly misogynist overdetermination of its difference from a veganism practiced by women” (155).